 |Investment Activity, Net||(49,785,672)||10,074,747|

 |Grant Awards and Direct Charitable Activities||(39,535,847)||(38,005,661)|

 |Grantmaking and Administrative Expenses||(5,096,291)||(4,471,984)|

 |Federal Excise Tax Benefit (Expense) on Net Investment Income||1,008,973||(339,889)|

 Under the guidance of the investment committee, the Trust’s endowment was invested in a diversified portfolio expected, in the long term, to generate returns to adequately support its mission.
 Actual and target allocations are reflected on the following charts.

 Fair Market Value of Investments and Charitable Expenditures

-The blue bars illustrate the fair market value of Piper Trust’s investments and the white circles show the level of charitable expenditures each fiscal year.
+The blue bars illustrate the fair market value of Piper Trust’s investments and the yellow circles show the level of charitable expenditures each fiscal year.